griffin-k/DermAssist/README.md

 Example:
 URL: http://127.0.0.1:8000/flu precautions

-3. Chat with Dr. CareBot (POST Request)
+3. Chat with DermAssist (POST Request)
 Endpoint: POST /my/doc/chat
 Description: Allows users to send a message to Dr. CareBot and receive a response in a conversation-like format.
 Request Body: